About Us

 How to Get to Rainbow Mountain

-You will enjoy an exciting journey to Vinicunca, combining a car ride with a hike.
+To get to Vinicunca, you will take a route that combines a drive and a hike.
 There are two main routes to reach the mountain: one through Pitumarca and the other through Cusipata.
-Along both routes, you will experience incredible panoramic views of the entire Andes mountain range.
+Both routes offer incredible panoramic views of the Andes mountain range.

 Available Routes

-The distance from Cusco to Pitumarca is approximately 3 hours by car.
-Upon arrival, you will continue by vehicle until reaching the base where the road ends.
-From there, you will begin your hike to the fascinating Rainbow Mountain.
-If you prefer, you can rent a horse either at the starting point or along the trail.
+The distance from Cusco to Pitumarca is approximately 3 hours.
+Upon arrival, you will continue to the base where the vehicle route ends.
+From there, you will begin your hike toward the fascinating Rainbow Mountain.
+If you prefer, you can rent a horse at the beginning or along the way up.
 This is the shortest and most direct route.

-The distance from Cusco to Cusipata is approximately 2 hours by car.
-Upon arrival, you will continue driving to the mountain’s base, where the road for vehicles ends.
-From there, you will begin your hike to the long-awaited Rainbow Mountain, or you can choose other options such as riding a motorcycle or horse.
-If you are a hiking enthusiast, we recommend this route, as it is the longest and also the least crowded.
+The distance from Cusco to Cusipata is approximately 2 hours.
+Upon arrival, you will continue by vehicle to the base of the mountain, where the road for cars ends.
+From there, you will begin your hike to Rainbow Mountain, or you can choose other options to go up, such as by motorcycle or horse.
+If you enjoy hiking, we recommend this route.

 Map: Route to Rainbow Mountain